tipi-build/docs/0000-getting-started-cmake.md

 > ##### Content of a CMake RE project
 > A CMake RE project is a plain CMake project with the addition of environment descriptions to guarantee the build reproducibility and hermeticity.
 >
-> This allows CMake builds to always get a well-defined environment for reproducible builds, making **build caching and remoting** possible.
+> This allows CMake builds to always get a well-defined environment for reproducible builds, making **build caching and remote execution** possible.
 >
 > Environment Descriptions are made of :
 >   - * A `CMAKE_TOOLCHAIN_FILE`, _e.g._ `environment/linux.cmake`